leilalendiy/like-a-girl/README.md

-## Shell Hacks Project
+# ShellHacks 2017: Like A Girl

-Like A Girl provides girls with a safe space to ask anonymous question regarding their changing lives that can be answered by older girls who can help guide them from the tumultuous times that are adolescence.
+Like A Girl is a website that would allow high school and college women to answer anonymous questions from adolescent girls transitioning to womanhood, promote female presence in the artistic industry, and celebrate femininity.